-CCN students can use the uea|su bars and two gig/nightclub venues.
-The LCR is the gig/club venue on campus and the Waterfront is in the city centre.
-They must have a valid UEA Campus Card and be prepared to produce it when asked to by a member of staff.
+CCN students can use the uea|su bars and two gig/nightclub venues: the LCR (the gig/club venue on campus - popular club nights are Tuesday's and Saturday's, see the website for full listings) and the Waterfront (in the city centre - a smaller venue that tends to be more 'alternative'.
+The Meltdown club night on Saturday's is very popular).
+You will need to have a valid UEA Campus Card and be prepared to produce this when asked by a member of staff.